vb000/llvm-escapade/README-notes.md

 The process of hacking LLVM as an absolute beginnner with no compilers knowledge.

-## The problem
+## The problem I'm trying to solve

 In a custom RISC-V architecture I'm trying to program, there are two disctinct address spaces.
 Loads from one address space are significantly slower than loads from the other.
-The goal is modify the the cost model and instruction scheduler to hide latencies by schduling all the slow loads together with minimum immediate dependencies.
+The goal is modify the the cost model and instruction scheduler to hide latencies, by schduling all the slow loads together with minimum immediate dependencies.

-## Get source, compile and run some programs.

-Learned the high-level architecture of LLVM compiler and how custom passes work.
+## Understanding LLVM design and learning to build & use it

+Understanding high-level architecture is central for efficiently navigating thorugh the plethora of documentation.
+Found these resource very helpful to get a conceptual understanding of LLVM and why it stands apart from other similar projects:

+- [Intro to LLVM](http://www.aosabook.org/en/llvm.html) by the lead architect of LLVM.
+- [LLVM for Grad Students](https://www.cs.cornell.edu/~asampson/blog/llvm.html) by Adrian Sampson, professor in CS at Cornell.
+This also does a deep dive by leveraging LLVM library based design to make it do cool stuff, along with providing a conceptual overview of LLVM.

+Key ideas to understand:
+- Frontend, optimizer and backend.
+- IR is the center piece in compiler optimization.
+- Optimizer can be extended by writing cutom IR->IR transorfmations, also known as "passes".
+These passes can be out-of-source!
+- Tablegen is used to implement abstarct backend optimization alogrithms, while also using target specific data.
+- Modular library based design.
+- Agile software engineering -- not afraid of breaking backward compatibility!

+## LLVM IR

+LLVM IR is a [Static Single Assignemnt](https://en.wikipedia.org/wiki/Static_single_assignment_form) based representation of the program compiled by LLVM.
+LLVM IR is defacto format for optimizations in LLVM.

 ## Dev mailing list